jcruz0x/chargen/readme.md

 The character generator can be accessed at http://chargen.jcruz0x.com

-Currently the variant human option that gets a feat at first level is not supported, and only the 'roll-for-gold' option is available for equipment purchasing.
+Currently the variant human option that gets a feat at first level is not supported, and only the 'roll for gold' option is available for equipment purchasing.
 Eventually I'd like to make the feats and the convenient class/background equipment choices available, and maybe even the additional backgrounds, feats, races and class options from the add on books.